ngs-docs/angus/quality-and-trimming.md

 * What version of Trimmomatic are we using here?
 (And FastQC?)
 * Do you think parameters are different for RNAseq and genomic data sets?
 * What's with these annoyingly long and complicated filenames?
-* why are we running R1 and R2 together?

 For a discussion of optimal trimming strategies, see [MacManes, 2014](http://journal.frontiersin.org/Journal/10.3389/fgene.2014.00013/abstract) -- it's about RNAseq but similar arguments should apply to metagenome